localwiki/localwiki/docs/source/api.rst

     /api/page/?username=daniel&api_key=204db7bcfafb2deb7506b89eb3b9b715b09905c8

 The header approach is perfered, though.
+If the header approach isn't working and you're running Apache be sure that you have the ``WSGIPassAuthorization On`` directive in your apache configuration.
+See the :doc:`web server configuration docs <configure>` for an example.